| |

 What's Left Behind

 "A beautiful fiction zine by Korinna, who also writes the zine Rock Star With Words.
 She is an absolutely marvelous writer, and her stories are captivating.
 The stories she includes in this offset printed zine deal with friendship, Portland, bars, new people, and more."
-Quoted and available to order from Driving Blind Distro.
+(Quoted in Driving Blind Distro) Available to order from Driving Blind Distro

 (added 1/06/2006)

-"Radical South is compiled by Niku stemming out of North Carolina.
+Radical South "Radical South is compiled by Niku stemming out of North Carolina.
 She's put out a few other resourceful-filled zines and when she saw that there wasn't one comprehensive place to look for resources in the South, she created one, naturally.
 Niku says "it's a resource zine to find and connect the radical south, plus stories, recipes, and souther zine listings."
 Yes, believe it or not, people in the south can be radical."
-Quoted and available to order from CS Distro.
+(Quoted in CS Distro) Available to order from CS Distro.

 "This is my pen pal Maggie's zine and it is chock full of amazing show photography (pictures of bands/shows like Limpwrist, Bratmobile, Sleater-Kinney, The Gossip, Spitting Teeth, Cold Sweat, and tons more) and not only will you find amazing band photography you will also find little blurbs about each band, her feelings on feeling like an outsider in the hardcore scene, articles/How-Tos on how to silkscreen, vegan photography developing, making patches using the transfer method, as well as a piece on knocking religion and why it's lame, an interview with Bis, and more more more.
 Very yummy and chock full of eyecandy, although it sort of made me sad that there just is NO scene where i live and shows are almost unheard of.
-Each cover has a unique photo glued onto it as an added personal touch" Quoted and available to order from Basement Freak' s Distro.
+Each cover has a unique photo glued onto it as an added personal touch" (Quoted in Basement Freak's Distro) Zine created by Becky.
+Available to order from Basement Freak' s Distro.

 Random thoughts